 “Reception Hall, Reception Center” means a room or building for the purpose of hosting a party, banquet, wedding, or other reception or social event.
 Such halls are often found within pubs, clubs, hotels, or restaurants.

-“Recreation Facility, Commercial” means recreation facilities operated as a business on private or public property and open to the public for a fee.
+“Recreation Facility, Commercial” means a centrally or otherwise appropriately located place designed and equipped for the conduct of sports, informal recreation and/or leisure-time activities operated as a business on private or public property and open to the public for a fee.

-“Recreation Facility, Private” means a recreation facility operated on private property and not open to the public, including recreation facilities owned by a homeowners' or property owners' association for private use.
+“Recreation Facility, Private” means a centrally or otherwise appropriately located place designed and equipped for the conduct of sports, informal recreation and/or leisure-time activities operated on private property and not open to the public, including recreation facilities owned by a homeowners' or property owners' association for private use.

-“Recreation Facility, Public” means a recreation facility operated by a public agency and open to the public with or without a fee.
+“Recreation Facility, Public” means a centrally or otherwise appropriately located place designed and equipped for the conduct of sports, informal recreation and/or leisure-time activities operated by a public agency and open to the public with or without a fee.

 “Recycling Processing Facility” means a building or enclosed space for the collection and processing of recyclable materials.
 “Processing” means the preparation of material for efficient shipment, or to an end user’s specifications, by such means as baling, briquetting, compacting, flattening, grinding, crushing, shredding, mechanical sorting, cleaning, and re-manufacturing.